sirknightfall/R-MPAGE/README.md

+This is a work in progress and currently does not compile

 # Rick and Morty Character Rating

 A React web app that lets users search and rate Rick and Morty characters using [rickandmortyapi.com](https://rickandmortyapi.com/).
 User likes are stored in a Supabase database.
 Built for Codespaces for easy development from anywhere.